codeplaysoftware/standards-proposals/asynchronous-data-flow/sycl-2.2/03_interacting_with_data_on_the_host.md

 #### Access restrictions

-There are a few restrictions on the access mode and target of the accessor supplied to `update_from_device` and `update_to_device`.
+The following restrictions apply to access mode and target of the accessor provided to `update_from_device` and `update_to_device`.

-Because a call to `update_from_device` triggers a read from the device data, the accessor access mode can only be one of the following:
+Because a call to `update_from_device` triggers a read from the device data, the only valid accessor modes are the following:
 * `access::mode::read`
 * `access::mode::read_write`
 * `access::mode::discard_read_write`

-Similarly, because a call to `update_to_device` triggers a write to the device data, the accessor access mode can only be one of the following:
+Similarly, because a call to `update_to_device` triggers a write to the device data, the only valid accessor modes are the following:
 * `access::mode::write`
 * `access::mode::read_write`
 * `access::mode::discard_write`